codefresh-contrib/helm-gitops-example/README.md

 #### Application History

-In case you need to rollback this application, Argo has similar capabilities as Helm in the sense that you can rollback the application to a previous deployed version by the History ID.
+In case you need to rollback this application, Argo has similar capabilities as Helm in the sense that you can rollback the application to a previously deployed version by the History ID.
 First, you need access to the application deployment history:

 `argocd app history helm-gitops-example`

 The response should return the application history, including an ID, date, and branch that any revision was made on the application.
-You can then use the ID to rollback the application to a previous deployed version:
+You can then use the ID to rollback the application to a specific deployed version:

 `argocd app history helm-gitops-example <application_history_id>`